esoterik12/reactor/README.md

 - ContentForm takes `info` content which is used to provide some titles and tooltip content to guide usage

+### Content Forms: Zod Schemas

+- The basic premise here was to create base schemas that share the input common to all forms like title and primaryInputContent (string)
+- Then, separate files are created that import and extend these schemas to fit individual content types

 #### New Input Type Process:

 1. Create a new page.tsx in a matching folder
-2. Add the content top the sidebar constants `AccordionSidebarContent.tsx`
+2. Add the content top the sidebar constants `/lib/constants/AccordionSidebarContent.tsx`
 3. Create a new icon for the page and and add it to `ContentForm.tsx`
-4. Add new content into into `/lib/constants/content` - add to ContentForm
+4. Add new content info into `/lib/constants/content` - add to ContentForm
 5. Use existing or create new schemas in `/lib/zod` - add to ContentForm
 6. Use existing or create new edit types/schema in `/lib/zod` - add to page content state
 7. Use appropriate edit form or create a new one in `page.tsx`
-8. Create new return structure in `/lib/constants/return-structure`
+8. Create new return structure in `/lib/constants/return-structure` (ensure it is an object with property data)
 9. Create new message in `/lib/gpt-messages`
 10. Add message and input data to relevant `/lib/actions`
 11. Add case to `processInputContent.ts`
+12. Add curriculum selector - (ensure that the zod schema is adjusted to make primaryInputContent optional)
+13. Create a react-pdf component that uses the contentType (capitalized first letter) as its name + PDF.tsx

 ### react-pdf